Resident Research Committee

 The resident led Research Committee connects you with a variety of available research resources on campus for getting started with a new project and finding a mentor who shares you interests.
 They also keep you up to date on how to get involved at local and national conferences – as an attendee, presenting a poster or oral abstract, or facilitating a workshop or training.

-The Research in Residency Program is an exciting new opportunity for physician scientists that customizes the PGY 3 & 4 experience to maximize research exposure and training.
+The Promotion of Research in Medical Residency (PRIMER) program is an exciting new opportunity for physician scientists that customizes the PGY 3 & 4 experience to maximize research exposure and training.
 Residents in this program are assigned a research mentor, participate in skill building and career development workshops and have 18 months of dedicated research time.
 Learn More.

 Collaboration with a faculty sponsored project